ianJStutor/better-random/README.md

 Calling <code>betterRandom</code> initializes a new pseudo random number generator.
 The <code>seed</code> is optional, and defaults to <code>Date.now()</code>.
 If a seed is provided, for best results it should be a positive integer inclusively between zero and <code>1.7976931348623157e+308</code>.

 <code>betterRandom</code> returns an object containing the three functions below.

+<code>betterRandom</code> is not a constructor as in an object-oriented paradigm.
+Instead it is a function that keeps values in closure and returns an object literal with methods that can act within that closure.

+##### range

 ```js
 betterRandom().range(min, max)